 Overcoming leadership challenges requires skills related to problem-solving and critical thinking.
 Some struggles may have complex answers that aren’t black and white.

-For example, where do you make budget cuts?
+Where do you make budget cuts?
 Your decisions will likely alienate your employees.
 However, you must make the best decision for your organization as the leader.

 Can Leadership Styles Change?

 Want to boost your skills?
-Check out our article on 8 skills all leadership trainings should teach managers
+Check out our article on 8 skills all leadership trainings should teach managers.

 Leadership Challenges Takeaways